dev-scripts/prakashbhandari.com.np/content/posts/similar-document-search-with-elasticsearch.md

   "Similar Document Search With Elasticsearch", "k-nearest neighbor (kNN) search",
   "Elasticsearch More Like This query",
-  "How to create elasticsearch index",
+  "How to create Elasticsearch index",
   "content-based recommendation systems",
   "Elasticsearch document searches",
   "Similar document searches",